 - 1 cup frozen peas

-- 2 tbsp fresh lemon juice about 1/2 large lemon
+- 2 tablespoon fresh lemon juice about ½ large lemon

 - In a large pan or wok over medium heat, melt the coconut oil.
 Add rosemary and simmer until fragrant.
 Add garlic and continue to simmer for about 2 minutes.
 Add onion and cook until translucent.
 Add ginger and again, simmer until fragrant, about 2 more minutes.